Margaret Cho: 2011–present: Further appearances and tours

 In November 2023, Cho was a guest on Today with Hoda & Jenna, as they recounted her career and celebrated her life's work and inspiration to other comedians.

+In 2024, Cho alongside Kristen Schaal and Sandra Bernhard were cast as the Gray Sisters in Disney's Percy Jackson and the Olympians.

-In June 2025, it was announced that Cho would headline Belly Laughs, a new comedy and food festival in Los Angeles.
+In July 2025, Cho headlined Belly Laughs, a new comedy and food festival in Los Angeles.
+In August 2025, Cho began her comedy tour "Choligarchy," which ran until May 2026.
+Cho states that "Choligarchy" brings her back to her "roots as a political comedian."

 Comedic style and political advocacy

 Cho at Los Angeles LGBTQ pride parade in 2011.

 Cho has discussed her relationship with her mother openly, imitating her mother's heavily accented speech.
 Her depictions of "Mommy" have become a popular part of her routine.
 Cho's comedy routines are often explicit.
 She has covered substance abuse, eating disorders, her bisexuality and obsession with gay men, and Asian-American stereotypes, among other subjects, in her stand-up routines.

 A substantial segment of her material and advocacy addresses LGBTQ issues.
 In addition to her shows, Cho developed an additional outlet for her advocacy with the advent of her website and her daily blog.
 When San Francisco Mayor Gavin Newsom directed that San Francisco's city hall issue marriage licenses to same-sex couples in San Francisco in 2004 (until reversed by the state supreme court), Cho started Love is Love is Love, a website promoting the legalization of gay marriage in the United States.

 Cho's material often features commentary on politics and contemporary American culture.
 She has been outspoken about her dislike of former President George W. Bush.
 She began to draw intense fire from conservatives over her fiercely anti-Bush commentary; a live performance in Houston, Texas, was threatened with picketing.
 Although protesters never showed up, she held a counter-protest outside the club until security told her she had to go inside.

 In 2004, Cho was performing at a corporate event in a hotel when, after ten minutes, her microphone was cut off and a band was instructed to begin playing.
 Cho claims that this was because the manager of the hotel was offended by anti-Bush administration comments.
 Cho's payment, which was issued by way of check directly to a non-profit organization, a defense fund for the West Memphis Three, initially bounced but was eventually honored.